Recursion does not always help: Acknowledgements

 \section{Acknowledgements}

 This paper is based on a manuscript I wrote on a visit to MIT in 1982, a visit for which I am grateful to Albert Meyer.
-However, the manuscript sank below the waves until Pawel Urzyczyn very kindly sent me a copy.
+However, the manuscript sank below the waves until Pawe{\l} Urzyczyn very kindly sent me a copy.
 I am delighted to thereby have had the opportunity to have something to tell Jonathan.

 The paper will appear in \emph{The Mathematical Foundation of Computation}, a Festschrift for Jonathan Seldin on the occasion of his 80th birthday, edited by Fairouz Kamareddine.
-I am grateful to College Publications for permission to post it on the web.
+I am grateful to College Publications for permission to post it on the web, and I am grateful to Pawel for many helpful comments on drafts.